Garik11/Universal-Binary-Tree/README.md

 # Universal-Binary-Tree

 The program is an implementation of a binary tree, but any object can be used as its elements.
-The code is mostly optimized for C, c++ is used for better optimization.
+The code is mostly optimized for C, C++ is used for better optimization.

 ## Install
 Just make